Canberra Grammar School

-Canberra Grammar School is a co-educational, independent, day and boarding school located in Red Hill, a suburb of Canberra, the capital of Australia.
+Canberra Grammar School is a co-educational, independent, day and boarding school located in Red Hill, a suburb of Canberra, the capital city of Australia.

 The school is affiliated with the Anglican Church of Australia and provides an education from preschool to Year 12 for boys and girls.
 In October 2015, the school announced that it would extend co-education to all years, commencing in 2016 with an intake of girls in Years 3 and 4.
 By 2018, the school became fully co-educational.

-The school was founded in 1929 when the existing Monaro Grammar School was relocated to Canberra from Cooma.
+The school was founded in 1929 when the existing Monaro Grammar School was relocated from Cooma to Canberra.
 The foundation stone was laid on 4 December 1928 by Prime Minister Stanley Bruce.
-Initially, it was attended by only 63 students, but the school has grown considerably since the early 1950s to a total attendance of 1,749 students as of June 2015.
+Initially, Grammar was attended by only 63 students, but the school has grown considerably since the early 1950s to a total attendance of 2,227 students as of 2025 (57.25% Male, 42.66% Female and 0.09% "Other").

-The school has educated one Australian prime minister, Gough Whitlam, and has a long list of notable alumni.
+The school has educated one Australian prime minister, Gough Whitlam, who was in the Class of 1934.
+School also has had a long list of notable alumni.

 The school consists of 5 main campuses: Red Hill Southside, Red Hill Primary, Red Hill Senior, the Early Learning Center (ELC) and Northside Campbell.

 Curriculum

 In the primary school, the Australian Curriculum and Early Years Learning Framework requirements are incorporated through International Baccalaureate Primary Years Programme.

-In the senior school, from years 7 to 10, the school follows the Australia Curriculum and the ACT Every chance to learn curriculum framework.
+In the senior school, from years 7 to 10, the school follows the Australia Curriculum and the IB Middle Years Program (MYP).
 Unlike other schools in the Australian Capital Territory, Canberra Grammar School does not follow the ACT Year 12 Curriculum.
-Instead, it is the only school in the ACT where students in years 11 and 12 have the option to study either the New South Wales Higher School Certificate (HSC) or the International Baccalaureate Diploma Programme.
+Instead, it is the only school in the ACT where students in years 11 and 12 have the option to study either the New South Wales Higher School Certificate (HSC) or the International Baccalaureate Diploma Programme (IBDP).
 In 2012, Canberra Grammar became an International Baccalaureate World School.